ordercloud-api/ordercloud-javascript-sdk/README.md

 LineItems.Create('Outgoing', 'my-order-id', lineItem)
 ```

 This works as expected and ensures a create or save always has the correct required parameters.
-However, if for example you need to perform a patch operation (partial update), then you want all of the fields to be optional.
+However, if for example you need to perform a Patch operation (partial update), then you want all of the fields to be optional.
 To accomplish this you should use Typescript's built-in utility type [`Partial<T>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialt)

 ```typescript
 import { LineItems, LineItem } from 'ordercloud-javascript-sdk';